Home · faucets

 Health Concerns: Is Green Faucet Buildup Dangerous?

-Generally, no - but with caveats:
+Generally, no — but there are some caveats.

-When to worry:
+When to pay more attention:

 Cost Analysis: Prevention vs. Replacement